petenelson/wp-rest-api-log/readme.txt

 == Changelog ==

-= v1.6.0 ???, 2017 =
+= v1.6.0 March 9, 2017 =
-* Added ability to download request and response fields as JSON files.
+* Added ability to download request and response fields as JSON files, as well as copy to clipboard.
 * Added button on settings page to Purge All Log Entries.
 * Tweaked some of the ElasticPress routes that skip logging.